tedder/interview-code-tests/README.md

 # Sources used
 * [Streamtech problem set](http://streamtech.nl/site/problem+set) - this is a great list of problems that can be used.
 Some of the problems here are based on the Streamtech list.

+# License
+As with all content and code included in this repository, it is licensed under CC-BY (content) and the MIT license found in the root of this repository.